 Finally, let’s address some of the positives of WFH.

-2. Being able to work in more comfortable clothes.
+- Being able to work in more comfortable clothes.
 Yay, PJs!
 Why do we like our PJs so much?
 Of course, they are comfortable.
-But we also associate them with getting cozy, relaxation, and sleep.
+But we also associate them with getting cozy, relaxing, and sleeping.
 So now that some of us are working in our PJs, we’re having to break that mind association (requiring mental energy).
 That said, I still consider this a positive for most, given the time savings.

 Doc, how do we solve this, make it sustainable, and replenish our mental energy?

-1. Setting boundaries with work.
-If you feel like you can work at any waking hour of the day or week, then you’ll have more options (again, distractions) on what you can do.
+- Setting boundaries with work.
+If you feel you can work at any waking hour of the day or week, you’ll have more options (again, distractions) on what you can do.
 Now you’re having to decide from a greater number of options, subtracting mental energy.

 So, let’s do what you did before this all began.
-Certain hours of the day were set specifically for work and other hours of the day/week were set specifically for yourself/your family/your errands.
-Maybe 9 AM to 5 PM is specifically for work with an hour break in between (nourish, work out, errands, something else)?
-And maybe the rest of the day is protected self, family, etc. time.
+Certain hours of the day were set specifically for work, and other hours of the day/week were set specifically for yourself/your family/your errands.
+Maybe 9 AM to 5 PM is specifically for work with an hour break in between (get some nourishment, work out, do some errands, etc.)?
+And maybe the rest of the day is protected for yourself, family time, etc.

 Why are we getting work notifications outside of regular work hours?
 Do you really need to read that email right now?
-Yes, we’re members of the work force, but we’re also people, parents, sons, daughters, family members.
+Yes, we’re members of the workforce, but we’re also people, parents, sons, daughters, and family members.
 We need time (ideally dedicated and protected time) for each of those roles.

 That money you’ve saved from not having to buy as much gas?
 Maybe it’s worth getting a trainer.
 A good trainer will gauge where you are at and develop a plan (structure for you).
 Translation?
 Less mental effort on your part to get back in the groove.

-6. Mix up your work environment when possible.
-Maybe that’s working from a park, on the table in your backyard or balcony, or some other place.
+- Mix up your work environment when possible.
+Maybe that’s working from a park, on the table in your backyard, balcony, or elsewhere.
 For many of us, working from the same place is mundane.
 When things are mundane, they require more energy and effort.

-7. Socialize.
-Call a friend, a family member, a co-worker (but you know, talk about something other than work).
+- Socialize.
+Call a friend, a family member, or a co-worker (but you know, talk about something other than work).
 FaceTime or Zoom with someone you care about.
 Social connection energizes us.
 Of course, this requires effort, but the payoff is priceless.
-One of things we miss the most of being in the office is that social connection.
+One of the things we miss the most about being in the office is that social connection.
 Even if it was just small talk, it added so much to our lives.

-8. Finally, and most importantly truly RELAX (yes, that means signing out of your work Slack and putting leaving your work phone behind).
+- Finally, and most importantly, truly RELAX (yes, that means signing out of your work Slack and putting leaving your work phone behind).
 Rekindle a forgotten or neglected hobby.
 Watch some TV (in moderation) or a movie.
 Meditate.
 Take a relaxing bath.
 Get a massage.
 Do something for yourself.

 I hope that helps.
 Still struggling?
 Maybe I can help.